 We strive to make our theater convenient for guests who use wheelchairs or mobility devices and their companions.
 Spaces have been designated to accommodate two wheelchairs or mobility devices in each auditorium, providing unrestricted sightlines.
 Up to four companion seats, if needed, have been set aside next to each wheelchair-accessible area.
 If contiguous seats are not available, companions will be seated as close as possible to the accessible location.
 We ask that all patrons respect the needs of our patrons who use wheelchairs and their companions with the understanding that they may be asked to relocate if sitting in one of the designated companion seats.

 Whenever possible, the Gene Siskel Film Center will theatrically present films with open captions, to accommodate our deaf and hard of hearing audiences.
 We rely on distributors of the films we present to provide us with open caption capability, and often older films do not come with this accessibility feature.
-A screening that is noted as “OCAP” will be presented with open captions.
+A screening that is noted as “OCAP” or "OC" will be presented with open captions.
 All of our virtual programming, including films and virtual conversations and lecture series, have closed caption capability through Zoom.

 The Gene Siskel Film Center is proud to present films and programs that entertain, inform and challenge audiences.
 Based on lived experiences, the content we put on our screens may impact our individual audiences in different ways.
 To that end, when possible and appropriate, we include an online content consideration on film and program titles that may include potentially harmful content, depictions or themes.
 We encourage audiences to also inform themselves on the content of films and programs by reading synopses, watching trailers, and exploring film reviews.
 Thank you for being part of our effort to make all Film Center audiences feel safe and welcome in our spaces.